iA Presenter uses Markdown syntax to format documents. If you know iA Writer, the majority of the concepts explained here will be familiar to you.

 - [ ] Milk

-To make a list item with more than one paragraph, indent additional paragraphs by extra fours spaces or a tab.
+To make a list item with more than one paragraph, indent additional paragraphs with a tab or four spaces.
 You can use extra spaces after a list marker to align the first paragraph with subsequent paragraphs:

 - First paragraph.